keith2018/SoftGLRender/README.md

 # SoftGLRender

 Tiny C++ Software Renderer/Rasterizer, It implements the GPU's main rendering pipeline, including point, line, and polygon drawing, texture mapping, and emulates vertex shaders and fragment shaders, 3D models (GLTF) are loaded by [assimp](https://github.com/assimp/assimp), and using [GLM](https://github.com/g-truc/glm) as math library.

-The project also adds OpenGL and Vulkan renderers, so you can switch between them in real time to see the comparison of the rendering output while running.
+The project also adds OpenGL and Vulkan renderers implementation, so you can switch between them in real time while running.

 <div align="center">